Comparisons12 min read

 Who Should Choose M1 Finance?

-• You have $500+ to invest and some kind of plan.
-M1's automation works best when you're funding it consistently with meaningful amounts.
+• You have $500+ to invest and a basic plan.
+M1 automation really shines when you're funding it consistently with real money.

-• You want to own individual stocks alongside ETFs in a structured, percentage-based portfolio.
+• You want to own individual stocks mixed with ETFs in a structured portfolio.

 • You're self-directed but busy.
-You've done some research, have a rough allocation in mind, and want the platform to handle execution automatically.
+You've done your homework, know roughly what you want to own, and want the platform to handle the rest automatically.

-• You want integrated banking.
-The M1 Spend + Invest + Borrow ecosystem is genuinely convenient for people who want fewer financial apps cluttering their phone.
+• You want everything in one place.
+The M1 Spend + Invest + Borrow ecosystem means fewer apps on your phone.

-• You care about fees.
-The free tier is hard to beat for what it offers at any balance level.
+• Fees matter to you.
+The free tier is hard to beat at any account size.

-• You're a long-term, buy-and-hold investor.
-M1 is not built for active trading and doesn't pretend to be.
+• You're a long-term investor.
+M1 is built for buy-and-hold, not active trading.

-A typical M1 user looks something like this: a 30-something professional who's read enough about index fund investing to feel confident, wants exposure to specific sectors like healthcare, tech, or REITs, and doesn't have time to actively manage a portfolio — but also doesn't want an algorithm making 100% of their decisions.
+Your typical M1 user: a 30-something professional who's read enough about index funds to feel confident, wants exposure to specific sectors like healthcare or tech, and doesn't have hours to manage investments—but also doesn't want an algorithm making all the calls.

 Who Should Choose Acorns?